Graylog2/documentation/pages/collector_sidecar.rst

 Sidecar Glossar
 ===============

-As we have the same Namings on Sidecar and Graylog Server this should help you to understand them in the sidecar context.
+To understand the different parts of the Graylog Sidecar they are explained in the following section.

 Configuration
 -------------